sofiazh0/Real-Time-Face-Recognition-Attendance-with-Age-Detection/README.md

 Update the `data_csv_file.csv` with image paths, identities, and ages.

-## 🚀 Usage
+## Usage

 ### Training the Models

-Run the Jupyter notebook `Assignment 3.ipynb` or execute the cells sequentially:
+Run the Jupyter notebook `Main.ipynb` or execute the cells sequentially:

 1. **Load and prepare the dataset**
 2. **Train multiple classifiers** (SVM, Random Forest, XGBoost, etc.)